shinjinighosh/helpme-vscode-extension/README.md

 "path": "^0.12.7"
 ```

-and can be installed by running `npm install .` after cloning the extension repo.
+and can be installed by running `npm install` after cloning the extension repo or installing it from the Microsoft Marketplace.

 <!-- ## Extension Settings